harvard-lil/website-static/app/_events/transform-journalism.md

 date: 2024-10-23 19:05:36+00:00
 date_informal: Fall 2024
 short_description: "An invite-only workshop for experts trying to reconcile the tensions between AI growth and journalism."
-description: "Transform: Journalism was a closed-door gathering of experts from intersecting fields grappling with the interaction of generative AI and journalism."
+description: "Transform: Journalism will be a closed-door gathering of experts from intersecting fields grappling with the interaction of generative AI and journalism."

 # optional
 banner: transform-journalism-banner-small.jpg